-italki is by far the best language tutoring platform out there.
+italki is one of the best language tutoring platforms on the market.
 They offer affordable tutoring lessons in hundreds of languages, and booking a lesson is easy and quick.

-In this italki review I take a look at some of the lesser known features of the site, and share some of my tips and tricks for using it.
+In this review, I take a look at some of the lesser-known features of italki and share some of my tips and tricks for using it

-Since this review is quite extensive I decided to create a table of contents below, so you can navigate straight to the areas that you find interesting.
+Since this review is quite extensive, I've included a handy contents table so you can navigate straight to the areas that you need the most.

 What is italki?

-First of all it’s an online marketplace that facilities online language lessons.
+The primary function of italki is as an online marketplace that facilitates online language lessons.
 If you’re looking for a professional teacher or an informal tutor for your language studies, you can find somebody on italki.

 Similarly, if you’re a tutor or teacher yourself, or have ambitions of becoming one, italki is a great place to find new students.
-There are a lot of people looking, and as long as you make your profile stand out you will get a lot of business this way.
+There are a lot of people looking for help, and as long as you make your profile stand out you will get a lot of business this way.

-The other part is their community section where you can improve your language learning with a bunch of different features, which I will get into in this review.
+The other part is their community section where you can improve your language learning with a bunch of different features, which I'll get into later on in this review.

 Get Online Language Tutoring with Tutors and Teachers

-The biggest benefit of italki is by far, the huge selection of teachers and tutors that you can find for just about any language.
+The biggest benefit of italki is the huge selection of teachers and tutors that you can find for just about any language.

 The marketplace is very reasonably priced and I’ve had great success with tutors from there.

-Note: If you want to know more about picking an italki tutor, I’ve written an extensive guide on what criteria and information I use to make my decision in this post: How To Pick The Right Language Tutor
+Note: If you want to know more about picking a tutor, I've written an extensive guide on what criteria and information I use to make my decision in this post: How To Pick The Right Language Tutor

 The difference between an informal tutor and a professional teacher is that the teacher requires qualifications, whereas anyone can become a tutor.